gateniomer/meditation-app/README.md

 ## About this app
-Meditation Tracker lets you choose different exercies to track & practice daily!
+Meditation Tracker lets you choose different exercises to track & practice daily!
 This app was created as part of my learning journey to become a Full-Stack developer, thank you for trying it out!

 ### Main Features:
 - Choose from variety of different exercises to practice from.